rumashie/NYC-Languages/README.md

 # NYC Community Language Profiles Map
 NYC Open Data Visualized

-This project is a recreation of an existing NYC Community Language Profiles Map using Python and various geospatial libraries.
-The original project utilized technologies that I was not familiar with, and this recreation aims to implement the map using languages and technologies I am proficient in.
+This project is a recreation of an existing NYC Community Language Profiles Map using Python and various geospatial libraries for practice.